mardiros/totp_clipboard/README.md

 You can edit the file manually to add seeds by writing this file.

-The file permission on the file shoud be `-rw-------`.
+The file permission shoud be `-rw-------`.

 The file format is `{"seed label": "BASE32 ENCODED SEED", "seed label2": "ANOTHER BASE32 ENCODED SEED"}`.